 A definition of information literacy is offered here to emphasize dynamism, flexibility, individual growth, and community learning:

 Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.

-Ideally, capstone courses will provide students with opportunities to demonstrate mastery of research competencies and intellectual context within which knowledge in a subject area is generated, as well as knowledge of the subject itself.
+Students should begin to develop these abilities in First Year Seminars and expand them further in research intensive courses across the curriculum.
+Ideally, capstone courses will provide students with opportunities to demonstrate mastery of research competencies and intellectual context within which knowledge in a subject area is created.

 For more information on anything in this document, please contact Carol Wittig (email@example.com, 289-8459), Head of Research & Instruction, Boatwright Memorial Library, The University of Richmond.